ishita30/Notes/Angular.md

 In Standalone project, to work with routerLink, you need to import RouterLink in the component.
 In NgModule compoent, no need of this, as already done in app.routing.module.ts

+2. Make a click event and use router.navigate